dev-bearabbit/dev-bearabbit/README.md

  ## 👋🏽 Hi, there

 - My motto: develop anything
-- wanna be a MLOps engineer
+- wanna be a Software engineer
 - currently working as Bigdata engineer

  <div align=center>